IPhone 12: Software

 Both phones originally shipped with iOS 14.
 The devices come with the stock iOS apps, such as Safari, Weather, and Messages, and they include Siri, the personal assistant in iOS.
-They received iOS 15 on September 20, 2021, and they also support iOS 16 which was released on September 12, 2022.
+They received iOS 15 on September 20, 2021, iOS 16 on September 12, 2022, iOS 17 on September 18, 2023, and iOS 18 on September 16, 2024.
+The devices are also compatible with 2025's release, iOS 26.

 Reception

 The iPhone 12 received largely positive reviews.
 The Verge called it a "beautiful, powerful, and incredibly capable device", praising the new design reminiscent of the iPhone 5, the speed of the A14 Bionic processor, its 5G capabilities, addition of the OLED display like on the high end iPhones, combined with much slimmer bezels than previous iPhone models and improved battery life over iPhone 11.
 Engadget also gave the iPhone 12 a positive review, praising the MagSafe wireless charging and accessories magnetic attachment as well as the redesigned camera system, a greatly improved display like in its Pro counterparts.

-iPhone 12 is the third best-selling and the most popular model globally in Q2 2021.
+iPhone 12 was the third best-selling and was the most popular model globally in Q2 2021.

 Apple was criticized for the continued reliance on Face ID as the sole biometric option to unlock the device, which is incompatible with face masks. iOS 14.5 allowed the use of a paired Apple Watch to unlock the phone while wearing a mask, while iOS 15.4 allows unlocking with a mask on, without an Apple Watch.
-The third-generation iPhone SE is the only iPhone currently produced by Apple that supports Touch ID, an alternative unlocking option that is compatible with face masks.
 All models can still use a passcode to log in.

 The iPhone 12 mini has received more mixed reviews.
 Some praised the phone for being a new small phone, while others criticized the price and inferior battery life compared to the full-size 12 (although the battery life of the iPhone 12 mini is longer than that of the second-generation iPhone SE).